newbreedofgeek/thumby/README.md

 - config driven thumb sizes (support lrg, med and sml sizes)
 - choose to keep original image or delete it (via config)
 - resized images can then be accessed publicly
+- caches images (by default) to 8 hours (e.g Cache-Control:public, max-age=31536) but can be updated via config
 ```

 ### get started